snotskie/ttrpg/md/index.md

         <th scope="row">Terrain</th><td><i>Type:</i> Personal. <i>Activation:</i> Activated when you move over it while moving up. <i>Effect:</i> End your movement. <i>Passive:</i> If this button has the <code>Area</code> tag and is the nearest such button at or below your current track position, it limits the Stats you may use for Action Dice.</td>
       </tr>
       <tr>
-        <th scope="row">Fatigue</th><td><i>Type:</i> Personal. <i>Activation:</i> Activated at the end of the round, before special actions. <i>Culumative Effect:</i> Perform a Check to remain in the race.
+        <th scope="row">Fatigue</th><td><i>Type:</i> Personal. <i>Activation:</i> Activated at the end of the round, before special actions. <i>Culumative Effect:</i> Use your Action Die to perform a Check to remain in the race.
 This Check is Easy, plus one difficulty rank for each of your Fatigue buttons past the first.
 On a failure, you are removed from the Endeavor.
 On a success, remove all your Fatigue buttons. </td>
       </tr>
     </tbody>
   </table>